 Visa overstays can bring certain penalties and consequences, depending on the circumstances.
 If this has happened to you, make sure you contact an attorney who knows the ins and outs of immigration law.
 At Tadeo & Silva Law Firm, we understand what it’s like to fight to stay in the United States, struggle to obtain permanent residency and a green card, or wait for a family member to be granted permission to come to the United States, and we want to help you.

 Is Visa Overstay Forgiveness Possible?

 If you are not a U.S. citizen and are facing visa overstay, know that it can’t be forgiven in most cases.
 However, the impact and the penalties of your visa overstay depend on how long you overstayed your visa as well as what kind of immigration benefits you are seeking.

 However, in some cases, you can apply for a visa waiver program and get legal forgiveness for your overstay.
-In every overstay case, there is a chance you’ll be caught by the United States immigration authorities and deported.
+In every overstay case, there is a chance you’ll be caught by the U.S. immigration authorities and deported.
 If you don’t retain legal help, you may face consequences that could have been avoided.
 Tadeo & Silva Immigration Attorneys pride themselves on preparing compelling inadmissibility waivers and helping families stay together.

-What Is an Overstay Visa Waiver Program?
+What Is a Visa Overstay Waiver Program?

 Consequences of visa overstays include:

 - Bar to extension or change of status

 The three-year bar and the ten-year bar are two types of inadmissibility, which is the most common consequence of a visa overstay.
 For example, if you have stayed in the U.S. for over 180 days but less than one year after your authorized stay has expired, and left before any removal proceedings, you won’t be allowed to enter the U.S. for three years.